Coyote Gulch, Glen Canyon National Recreation Area Utah #76072or

 Elevation: ~4200″ not including numerous elevation gains and losses

-Make sure you take along plenty of insect repellant.
+Make sure you take along plenty of insect repellent.
 The Winds are notorious for their ravenous hordes of mosquitoes and flies.
 Although they weren’t too bad during my trip in early August.
 Also, be prepared for dramatic weather changes.
 Summer thunder and lightning storms are very common along the Continental Divide.
-Because of this stay off high ridges and summits during this time of day.
+Because of this, stay off high ridges and summits during this time of day.

 The town of Pinedale makes a great base for multiple trips into the Winds.
 It has everything you’ll need, from good food and lodging to one of my favorite outdoor recreation stores, the Great Outdoor Shop.
 It’s stocked with everything needed for a successful trip, including a very knowledgeable and friendly staff.
 Don’t visit Pinedale without dropping in!
 Right next door to the great Outdoor Shop is the best place to go for a post-trip meal, the Wind River Brewing Company.
 They have excellent burgers and great brews!